MomsFriendlyDevCo/Momsronomicon/productivity-tips.md

 3. **Validate your ideas aggressively and iteratively**
 	* Do this with simple, testable hypotheses.
-	* Validating ideas -- be it a high or low level in the product or project -- can save you a lot of pain down the track.
+	* Validating ideas -- whether at a high or low level in the product or project -- can save you a lot of pain down the track.
 You may have a fantastic, performant feature or product, but if no one wants it or uses it, could your effort and time have been channelled into something more fruitful?

 4. **Minimise operational burden**
 	* A common problem is that we spend so much time maintaining our software that we don't really have time to build new things.